MarcinBas/api_mt/index.md

 You may start using this service now.

-## 4. How to obtain API keys from MT providers - Trados Studio 2021™
+## 4. How to obtain API keys for MT plugins
 ### 4.1 Amazon Translate (AWS) API Key
 #### 4.1.1 How to obtain an API key
 ##### 4.1.1.2 Create an **[AWS account](https://aws.amazon.com/)**